The buildup of galaxies and their spheroids: the contributions of mergers, disc instabilities and star formation: Introduction

 Galaxy mergers are very important in the creation and buildup of galaxy spheroids.
 Their role in this is apparent for very massive galaxies (e.g.~\citealt{McIntosh2008},~\citealt{Bundy2009}), since these galaxies are spheroid-dominated.
 For other galaxies, mergers compete with disc instabilities in the transformation of discs into spheroids.
 These gravitational instabilities occur due to the self-gravity of the discs (\citealt{Toomre1964},~\citealt{Ostriker1973}).

 In morphological terms, the population of spheroids can roughly be split onto classical spheroids and pseudobulges (\citealt{Kormendy2004}, \citealt{Obreja2013}, \citealt{Kormendy2013}, \citealt{MendezAbreu2014}).
 The former are defined by features which make them likely to be the result of mergers, while the latter are thought to have been created largely through disc instabilities.
 This interpretation is supported by simulations which predict bar formation as a result of disc instabilities (\citealt{Combes1981},~\citealt{Efstathiou1982},~\citealt{Raha1991},~\citealt{Christodoulou1995},~\citealt{Norman1996}).
 These bars are themselves unstable in the vertical direction and eventually thicken to form pseudobulges (\citealt{Combes1990},~\citealt{Pfenniger1990},~\citealt{Debattista2006},~\citealt{Gerhard2015},~\citealt{Erwin2016}).
 Other simulations and observations have found that discs can become stable by forming `clumps', which then migrate to the centres of galaxies due to dynamical friction, and form spheroids there (\citealt{Immeli2004},~\citealt{Elmegreen2008},~\citealt{Guo2015}).
+However, it is not clear if the spheroids formed in this manner are more like classical spheroids (e.g. \citealt{Elmegreen2008} or more like pseudobulges (e.g. \citealt{Inoue2012}) in terms of their characteristics.
 Semi-analytical models usually do not try to distinguish between different modes of pseudobulge creation.